crimethinc/website/README.md

 # TEMP: TODO

-- [ ] Confirm pandoc installs on Heroku
+- [x] Confirm pandoc installs on Heroku
-- [ ] Confirm pandoc works
+- [x] Confirm pandoc works
-- [ ] Confirm pandoc can get called from ruby
+- [x] Confirm pandoc can get called from ruby
+- [ ] Read upload file, ensure that it's a word file
+- [ ] Read upload word file
+- [ ] Decide which to use to convert word to html:  pandoc  or reverse_markdown
 - [ ] Confirm pandoc converts word to html
 - [ ] Confirm reverse_markdown converts word to html
-- [ ] Read upload file, ensure that it's a word file
-- [ ] Read upload word file

 # CrimethInc. website